anthonylangsworth/OrderBot/doc/CommandReference.md

 Support a minor faction.
 For each system where this minor faction is present, this (1) instructs the bot to listen for BGS information, (2) adds an implicit `Control` [goal](Goals.md) for that minor faction and (3) writes details of carrier's jumping in to the carrier movement channel.
 Override this implicit goal for specific star systems using [/todo-list goal add](#todo-list-goal-add).
 Use [/todo-list support remove](#todo-list-support-remove) to stop supporting a minor faction.

+The bot writes a short description of the supported minor faction.

 Parameters:

 |name|Description|Validation|Autocomplete|